fokosun/Checkpoint2/README.md

 ## License
 See the bundled [LICENSE](LICENSE.md) file for more details.

-And that's it!
-I told you it was really simple!
-Potato ORM is an open-source project, please feel free to contribute to this project.
+Hey, i told you it was simple didn't I!
+Potato ORM is an open-source project, so please tell family and friends to contribute to or at-least use Potato ORM.

-*Happy Coding!*
+**Happy Coding!**